 - Non-commercial is a pretty narrow category.
 My intended project, for example, is a free website that will work in conjunction with a commercial publication; it is designed both to supplement my book and to advertise it.
 So is that a non-commercial use?
-I’m in a bit of a grey area—probably fine but maybe not.1 Do I want to risk it or to spend tons of time corresponding with libraries asking for permission?
+I’m in a bit of a grey area—probably fine but maybe not.((The Creative Commons definition offers some guidance: “NonCommercial means not primarily intended for or directed towards commercial advantage or monetary compensation.”))
+Do I want to risk it or to spend tons of time corresponding with libraries asking for permission?
 Not really.

 - Non-commercial licensing in these cases asserts copyright over images that are public domain.
 According to the 1999 US case Bridgeman Art Library v.
 Corel Corp. and the 2015 UK Intellectual Property Office copyright notice, faithful reproductions of public domain works cannot be copyrighted because they do not involve an element of originality.
 Being the possessor of the physical object doesn’t grant you its copyright; sweating over imaging an object doesn’t give you copyright either.